 This condition was first described in 1942 by Dr Harry Klinefelter Jnr (1912-90), a Baltimore endocrinologist who was working at the Massachusetts General Hospital with Fuller Albright.
 There are alternative earlier attributions to Richard Altmann in 1895 and Walther Berblinger in 1934.
 They all described a series of men who:

 - Had sparse facial and body hair.

 - Had gynaecomastia.

-Those affected have an extra X chromosome (47,XXY, 48,XXYY polysomy or a mosaic 47,XXY/46,XY) and this extra chromosome material forms a dense chromatin mass in the nuclei of somatic cells - the Barr's body.
+Those affected have an extra X chromosome (47,XXY, 48,XXYY polysomy or a mosaic 47,XXY/46,XY).
+This extra chromosome material forms a dense chromatin mass in the nuclei of somatic cells - the Barr's body.